andrasq/qlogger/README.md

 The default is JSON.stringify, but for simple json logging [json-simple](http://npmjs.org/package/json-simple) is 2x faster.

+Options:

+- `encode` - encoding function to use to serialize.
+Default is `JSON.stringify`
+- `timestamp` - function to generate the timestamp value to include in the output, eg `filters.formatJsDateIsoString()`.
+Default is `filters.getTimestamp()`.

 ### Timestamp formatting

 QLogger exports the simple timestamp formatter used by BasicFilter.
 It takes